sauravnakarmi/AWS-WordPressWebApp/README.md

 ![WebApplicationStage1](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/092605ba-29ba-4218-a83c-ee35cc594b05)

-The first step in creating a word press web application is setting up the network.
-I started by creating a VPC in the us-east-1 region (figure 1).
-I then attached an internet gateway in order to grant internet access to my public subnets (figure 2).
-Next, I created the public and private subnets (figure 3).
-The public subnets act as the front facing web application that the user directly interacts with.
-The first and second private subnets are used for the app tier of the infrastructure and handles traffic from the application load balancer and will contain EC2 instances running the Wordpress installation.
-The third and fourth subnets act as a the database tier where data such as the wordpress files will be located.
-In order to give proper internet access to the public subnets and proper routing of the vpc to the private subnets route tables are required.
-I created a public route table that has an internet gateway attached to it to grant internet access to the public subnet and a private route table that does not (figure 4).
-These were subsequently attached to the public and private subnets respectively.
+The initial phase of crafting a WordPress web application involves network setup.
+Commencing with the creation of a VPC within the us-east-1 region, as illustrated in Figure 1, I proceeded by affixing an internet gateway to provide internet connectivity to the public subnets, depicted in Figure 2.
+Subsequently, I delineated both public and private subnets, as showcased in Figure 3.
+The public subnets serve as the interface for user interaction with the web application.
+Meanwhile, the first and second private subnets constitute the application tier, managing traffic from the application load balancer and housing EC2 instances housing the WordPress installation.
+The third and fourth subnets form the database tier, housing critical data such as WordPress files.
+To ensure proper internet access for the public subnets and efficient routing of VPC traffic to the private subnets, I crafted route tables.
+This included establishing a public route table, equipped with an internet gateway to furnish internet access to the public subnet, alongside a private route table devoid of such attachment, as depicted in Figure 4.
+These route tables were subsequently linked to their respective public and private subnets.

 Figure 1
 ![vpc](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/5606d210-5c04-4380-8572-d6021c8e1e8f)